dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 configuration file settings.
 **The METplus wrappers provide a special "wrapped" MET configuration file that references environment variables that are set by the wrappers based on the values set in the METplus configuration files.
-YOU SHOULD NOT SET ANY OF THESE ENVIRONMENT VARIABLES YOURSELF!
+THE USER SHOULD NOT SET ANY OF THESE ENVIRONMENT VARIABLES!
 THEY WILL BE OVERWRITTEN BY METPLUS WHEN IT CALLS THE MET TOOLS!**

-If there is a setting in the MET configuration file that is not currently supported by METplus you'd like to control, please refer to:
+If there is a setting in the MET configuration file that is not currently supported by METplus that the user would like to control, please refer to:
 :ref:`Overriding Unsupported MET config file settings<met-config-overrides>`.

 The following section demonstrates a few examples using GridStat.